 In addition to focusing on particular geographic areas, the Council's 2019 Planning Framework acknowledged that Gulfwide investments are important to support holistic ecosystem restoration and lay the foundation for future success.
 In developing project ideas, the Council considered how mutual priorities across multiple geographic areas may be combined to create "Gulfwide" programs.
-To that end, the Council is proposing to fund four programs that span across multiple states to improve water quality and quantity in coastal, estuarine, and riparian habitats, to restore and conserve habitat, and to enhance community resilience by promoting natural resource stewardship and environmental education (Figure 25).
+To that end, the Council is investing in four programs that span across multiple states to improve water quality and quantity in coastal, estuarine, and riparian habitats, to restore and conserve habitat, and to enhance community resilience by promoting natural resource stewardship and environmental education (Figure 25).

 Figure 25.
-Map highlighting the programs proposed for funding under FPL 3b in the Gulfwide geographic area.
+Map highlighting the programs included in FPL 3b in the Gulfwide geographic area.
 Icons next to program names indicate the 2019 Planning Framework approaches to be implemented by each activity.